 The Air Force is proposing to use both existing utility corridors and to establish new corridors to meet Sentinel operational requirements.

-After the installation/construction of the utility corridor is accomplished and restoration activities are accepted, the property owner may continue farming operations.
+After the installation/construction of the utility corridor is accomplished, the property owner may continue farming operations.

 The Air Force has assessed Sentinel system requirements and has identified proposed locations of antennas and tower sites that can meet the system’s operational needs.
 Exact siting of roads and dimensions of pads have not been finalized and are still being planned and designed.
 Initial plans for tower sites would require five-acre parcels and an access road.
 The location of the site and road is fairly flexible as a final location is negotiated with landowners.
 Landowners are not restricted from developing their property in anyway until an actual easement or purchase is completed between the landowner and government.